ymuv1/QuantumOptics.jl/docs/source/bases.rst

         SpinBasis() = new(Int[2]) # Constructor
     end

-The interaction with other bases can be determined by overloading the `==` operator as well as the :jl:func:`bases.multiplicable` function which allow to control the behaviour when interaction with other bases.
+The default behavior for new bases is to allow operations for bases of the same type, but reject mixing with other bases.
+Finer control over the interaction with other bases can be achieved by overloading the `==` operator as well as the :jl:func:`bases.multiplicable` function.